Princess Margaret, Countess of Snowdon: Press coverage

 That spring Townsend for the first time spoke to the press: "I am sick of being made to hide in my apartment like a thief", but whether he could marry "involves more people than myself".
 He reportedly believed that his exile from Margaret would soon end, their love was strong, and that the British people would support marrying.
-Townsend received a bodyguard and police guard around his apartment after the Belgian government received threats on his life, but the British government still said nothing.
+Townsend received a bodyguard and police guard around his apartment after the Belgian government received threats on his life, but the British government still said nothing; despite being perhaps the most famous man in the world in March 1955, Dan Ranfurly, Governor of the Bahamas, wondered at a press conference "Who is Peter Townsend?"
 Stating that people were more interested in the couple than the recent 1955 United Kingdom general election, on 29 May the Daily Express published an editorial demanding that Buckingham Palace confirm or deny the rumours.

 The press described Margaret's 25th birthday, 21 August 1955, as the day she was free to marry, and expected an announcement about Townsend soon.
 Three hundred journalists waited outside Balmoral, four times as many as those later following Diana, Princess of Wales.
 "COME ON MARGARET!", the Daily Mirrors front page said two days earlier, asking her to "please make up your mind!".
 On 12 October Townsend returned from Brussels as Margaret's suitor.
 The royal family devised a system in which it did not host Townsend, but he and Margaret formally courted each other at dinner parties hosted by friends such as Mark Bonham Carter.
 A Gallup poll found that 59% of Britons approved of their marrying, with 17% opposed.
 Women in the East End of London shouted "Go on, Marg, do what you want" at the princess.
 Although the couple was never seen together in public during this time, the general consensus was that they would marry.
 Crowds waited outside Clarence House, and a global audience read daily updates and rumours on newspaper front pages.

 "Nothing much else than Princess Margaret's affairs is being talked of in this country", The Manchester Guardian said on 15 October.
 "NOW – THE NATION WAITS" was a typical headline.
-Observers interpreted Buckingham Palace's request to the press to respect Margaret's privacy—the first time the palace discussed the princess's recent personal life—as evidence of an imminent betrothal announcement, probably before the Opening of Parliament on 25 October.
-As no announcement occurred—the Daily Mirror on 17 October showed a photograph of Margaret's left hand with the headline "NO RING YET!"—the press wondered why.
+Observers interpreted Buckingham Palace's request to the press to respect Margaret's privacy – the first time the palace discussed the princess's recent personal life – as evidence of an imminent betrothal announcement, probably before the Opening of Parliament on 25 October.
+As no announcement occurred – the Daily Mirror on 17 October showed a photograph of Margaret's left hand with the headline "NO RING YET!" – the press wondered why.
 Parliamentarians "are frankly puzzled by the way the affair has been handled", the News Chronicle wrote.
 "If a marriage is on, they ask, why not announce it quickly?
 If there is to be no marriage, why allow the couple to continue to meet without a clear denial of the rumours?"